No Detail Left Behind: Revisiting Self-Retrieval for Fine-Grained Image Captioning: TrueMatch: Fine-grained Evaluation through Self-Retrieval

 \iffindingbox

 \fi

 In summary, SR within \benchmark{} enables fine-grained evaluation of captioning systems, probing different facets of visual discrimination.
-It encourages captions be to unique while also capturing semantic similarity with images, addressing the limitations of traditional captioning metrics.
+It requires captions to be unique even for semantically similar images, thereby addressing the limitations of traditional captioning metrics.